 - Root damage due to transplant shock or other causes

 - Improper watering

 - Fungal infection

-Finally, overwatering, itself can damage plant roots.
+Overwatering itself can damage plant roots.
 The roots essentially rot and lose their ability to take up water.
 Adding more water in such a case can be like adding fuel to a fire.

-Yes, sometimes the reason is no more complicated than that the soil has dried out around your plant.
+On the other side of the coin, leaf-wilt can be caused by a lack of water.
+Indeed, sometimes the reason is no more complicated than that the soil has dried out around your plant.
 If you do not see scorched leaf margins on your plant and have no reason to believe that root damage has occurred, you're lucky.
 Solving the problem is as easy as giving the plant a drink of water.

 Another possible cause of leaf-wilt on weigela is soil fungus.
 Weigela shrubs are, in fact, one of the plants susceptible to the fungus Verticillium wilt.
 According the University of Minnesota Extension (UVM), one way to identify this fungus is to look for "a scorched appearance" on leaf margins.
 To combat Verticillium wilt, UVM recommends selecting resistant plants and providing basic care (proper watering, fertilizing, etc.).